(Information in the Rec Notes is provided by the Kershaw County Recreation Department.)

 Combining the forms and principles of Tai Chi will help create overall good health.
 The word TAI means “great,” while CHI is translated as “vital energy or powerful life force.”

 Relax and enjoy good health with Tai Chi classes.
-Classes are offered at 10 a.m.
-Tuesdays.
+A new class is scheduled to begin Monday at 7 p.m.
+A new class will be offered on Tuesdays at 10 a.m. when minimum registration is met.

 The fee for the six-week session is $25.
 Instructor is Taylor Chestnut.
 Pre-registration is required by contacting the Rec Department.